wizzdev-pl/iot-starter/README.md

 ### **ThingsBoard configuration:**
 As ThingsBoard is hosted locally on your device you need to configure it first.
 Detailed description of the whole procedure is available in "ThingsBoard" directory [here](ThingsBoard/README.md)

+### **Blynk configuration:**
+In order to set up Blynk, you'll need to create manually a device.
+Detailed description of this procedure is available in the "Blynk" directory [here](Blynk/README.md).

 ---
 ## **After cloud setup:**